RandomFractals/venn-diagram-generator/README.md

 ## References

-A bunch of good tech reads I've used for building this app.
+A bunch of good tech reads I used for building this mini-app.

 ### Angular 4